Please make a donation to support Gunter's Space Page.

 ESA's Pilot-D navigation camera was to be flown on Luna-25, but was removed due to sanctions resulting from the Russian invasion in Ukraine.

-Launch is planned on a Soyuz-2-1b Fregat rocket, either from Baikonur or Vostoichny.
+Launch was planned on a Soyuz-2-1b Fregat rocket, from Vostoichny.
 Although a launch in 2018 or 2019 was baselined, it was delayed to at least 2022.
-Due to software issues, the launch was postponed to 2023.
+Due to software issues, the launch was postponed to August 2023.

 Nation: Russia